Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 but here the effects were almost entirely observed for VEP features at visit-3 (10/10 propionate and 7/8 butyrate associations).
-Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features, possibly reflecting their known association with myelination pathways, possibly reflecting their known association with myelination pathways.
+Moreover, acetate and butyrate metabolism genes were doubly associated with future VEP latencies compared to amplitude features, possibly reflecting their known association with myelination pathways.

 Finally, menaquinone (Vitamin K2) metabolism genes followed a similar pattern to the SCFAs